adopted-ember-addons/ember-keyboard/API-DESIGN.md

  * For a useful interactive KeyboardEvent viewer tool, see https://w3c.github.io/uievents/tools/key-event-viewer.html

 The re-exports of utils/get-cmd-key and utils/listener-name have been removed.
 Import them directly from ember-keyboard if you need them.

+TODO: section on moving from mixins to decorators

 ## Acknowledgements